arthur-parmentier/soundpainting-signs-gestures-recognition/Readme.md

 ## Communication with Ableton Live

-You can now use the tool to communicate with Ableton Live.
+You can use the tool to communicate with Ableton Live.

 1. Install Ableton Live 10 (it may be compatible with Ableton live 9), for instance the free trial version.
 2. Install a compatible version of LiveOSC.
 It is recommended to use the following: https://github.com/ideoforms/LiveOSC.
 The LiveOSC folder must be copied to the "MIDI Remote Scripts" folder of Ableton.
 On windows: "\ProgramData\Ableton\Live 10 Trial\Resources\MIDI Remote Scripts", on Mac it should appear under: "/Applications/Ableton*.app/Contents/App-Resources/" (unverified).